 It's a controversial topic; I have frequently directed the original productions of my own plays, just so that I'd be sure of getting my own undiluted vision across to audiences.
 I can only hope one day I'll be famous enough that people will want to give new interpretations of my plays.

-- Václav Havel - Address to the Institute of Contemporary Arts, London quoted in The Independent, London (24 March 1990)
+If you want to see your plays performed the way you wrote them, become President.- Václav Havel - Address to the Institute of Contemporary Arts, London quoted in The Independent, London (24 March 1990)